moonshotcollective/coordinator/README.md

 We don't have systematic onboarding steps for other roles at the minute but we would still love your input.
 Our collective will be more innovative if we have a diverse group of people so please get involved on telegram and the daily calls and we will find a place for you.

-## Setting up your own project at Moonshot :rocket:
+## Starting a project at Moonshot :rocket:

 Do you have a cool idea that you'd like to set up?